MengyangPu/EDTER/README.md

 **🔥🔥A:** Please refer to 4 [The original results v.s.
 The reproduced results]([https://github.com/MengyangPu/EDTER/#12-datasets](https://github.com/MengyangPu/EDTER/#4-the-original-results-vs-the-reproduced-results), and we upload all reproduced results on BaiDuNetdisk.

-Note: The capacity of our Google Drive is limited, and all training files (including .log files, .mat files, .png files, and .pth files) for each model are approximately 20GB, so we upload them to BaiDuNetdisk.
+❗Note: The capacity of our Google Drive is limited, and all training files (including .log files, .mat files, .png files, and .pth files) for each model are approximately 20GB, so we upload them to BaiDuNetdisk.
 If you cannot download it, please contact me (email:mengyang.pu@ncepu.edu.cn).

 [EDTER-Stage I](https://github.com/MengyangPu/EDTER/#41-the-results-of-edter-stage-i-on-bsds500)
 Download all results (~20GB) from [BaiDuNetdisk](https://pan.baidu.com/s/158B9xct-J8nnOBGSPuotRA?pwd=nx35).